cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

         - [Scan_Sources_from_ISPW_Repository_with_Sonar](https://github.com/cpwr-devops/DevOps-Examples/tree/master/src/Jenkinsfile/Scan_Sources_from_ISPW_Repository_with_Sonar.jenkinsfile) - using the *repository* downloader for sources stored in ISPW
         - [Scan_Sources_from_PDS_with_Sonar](https://github.com/cpwr-devops/DevOps-Examples/tree/master/src/Jenkinsfile/Scan_Sources_from_PDS_with_Sonar.jenkinsfile) - using the *PDS* downloader for sources stored in PDS's (inside or outside a mainframe SCM tool)
     - [Push_TTT_results_to_Git](../pipeline_snippets/push_ttt_results_to_git.md) - ([jenkinsfile](https://github.com/cpwr-devops/DevOps-Examples/tree/master/src/Jenkinsfile/Push_TTT_results_to_Git.jenkinsfile)) - showing how to push results of unit test execution back to GitHub for a developer to consume locally.
-- **Code snippets and examples not directly related** are stored in the *misc-examples* folder in the *src* directory of the repository.
-Currently these are:
+- **Powershell scripts and examples for using alternatives to Jenkins or the Jenkins plugins** are stored in the *misc-examples/Powershell* sub-folder within the *src* directory of the repository.
+These scripts make use of the [ISPW REST API]() and the [Topaz CLI](), and we describe them in detail in [Mainframe CI using alternatives Jenkins](./alternatives_to_jenkins.md).
-    - [ISPW-REST-API-Examples](https://github.com/cpwr-devops/DevOps-Examples/tree/master/src/misc-examples) containing a Windows powershell script that demonstrates the use of ISPW's REST APIs.
-This code may be used a starting point if Jenkins is not the CI server of choice.

 ## The code repository folder structure